Time Is Of The Essence

 - Why there are multiple (3+) rounds of interviews.

 All these steps can be vital for an organization to feel comfortable they are hiring the right person.
-But have you thought about what the candidate is going through during this process?
-Or how your interview process could be costing the company great employees as opposed to aiding in finding good ones?
+But have you thought about what the candidate is going through during this technical hiring process?
+Or how your interview process could be costing the company top talent as opposed to aiding in finding good ones?

 In a competitive job market, these questions matter.
-Candidates have all kinds of thoughts on how and when they accept positions.
+Technical candidates have all kinds of thoughts on how and when they accept positions.

 - Are they looking to accept the first offer?